What You Need to Know About Refrigeration Mechanic or Installer

 - HVAC/R Service Technician (Heating, Ventilation, and Air Conditioning/Refrigeration Service Technician)

-- Heating, Ventilation, Air Conditioning Mechanic (HVAC Mechanic)
+- Heating, Ventilation, Air Conditioning Technician (HVAC Technician)

-In the United States, there were 332,900 jobs for Refrigeration Mechanic or Installer in 2016.
+There were about 332,900 jobs for Refrigeration Mechanic or Installer in 2016 (in the United States).
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Refrigeration Mechanic or Installer by 2026.
 Due to new job openings and attrition, there will be an average of 38,700 job openings in this field each year.

 The states with the most job growth for Refrigeration Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.